devisis/battleships/README.md

 ## Testing

-To view all testing documention please refer to [TESTING.md](TESTING.md)
+To view all testing documentation please refer to [TESTING.md](TESTING.md)

 ### Deployment